articles

 Step 4 – Consistent Bedtime Routine

-If bedtime has become a lot more relax from a routine standpoint, it is time to bring back to create a consistent bedtime routine to help your children transition to sleepy time.
+If your bedtime routine has become more lax, it is time to bring back or create a consistent bedtime routine to help your children transition to sleepy time.

 HELPFUL TIP: A connecting bedtime routine can help prevent bedtime battles because we are filling our child’s cup before asking them to separate from us for bed.